ryqdev/dev-insights/src/cs/programming-language/rust-tips.md

 ## Debugging
 To get more information about the error, you can run your program with the `RUST_BACKTRACE=1` environment variable, as suggested by the error message.
 This will display a backtrace that can help you understand the sequence of events leading up to the error.

+## Concurrency
+### Send and Sync Trait
+- Send allows types to be moved between threads.
+- Sync allows types to be shared between threads via immutable references.

 ## Project Organization
 ### Comparison of **Package**, **Crate**, and **Module**